Sungai Siput: Demographics

+Sungai Siput is one of the most ethnically balanced areas in the Malaysia.
+The ethnic breakdown shows that the three major races are almost equal in size.
+Non-Malays make up more than 70% of the population.
+Notably, Sungai Siput has one of the highest Indian percentages in Malaysia, well over 30% in 2020.

-In Brief
+In brief

 Sungai Siput is governed by Pejabat Daerah Dan Tanah Sungai Siput.
 In 2010, Sungai Siput had an estimated population density of 49,000 inhabitants.
-The district's population in 2010 was Malay & other indigenous (Bumiputera) 15,745 (33.1%), Chinese 18,255 (38.4%), Indians 13,439 (28.3%) and Other group 113.
+The district's population in 2010 was Malay & other indigenous (Bumiputera) 15,745 (33.1%), Chinese 18,255 (38.4%), Indians 13,439 (28.3%) and other groups 113.

-Sungai Siput was founded as a tin mining and rubber plantation district but has slowly shifted its economy and now is closely linked with agricultural and manufacturing based activities while still maintaining the position in plantation sector.

-Sungai Siput is famous for its groundnuts and can easily be bought in one of the shops along the main street.
-The name is synonym with Shandong and Menglembu groundnuts and the crunchiness of the roasted nuts make the most favourite snack around the region.
-Another famous snack of Sungai Siput is Sat Kei Ma, a sweet biscuit with ingredients consist of eggs, salt, sugar, baking powder and flour, shaped into flat strips that are fried until crispy and sticky.

-Sungai Siput is a bustling town notable for variety of traditional cuisine and offers tourists and people in the neighbourhood with a vibrant food scene as witnessed by a growth of hawker centres and restaurants.

-There's a food court beside TF Valuemart hypermarket with an array of four blocks of corner shop lots and with more than a dozen of food stall operators offering variety of local Chinese, Malay and Indian food.
-Western style delicacy is also available.

-In the older part of Sungai Siput town, you will find Chinese traditional meals including different types of noodles, à la carte combination of dishes, Handmade Fish Noodles, Poached Duck, Handmade Fish Balls, Yong Tau Foo and Fried Porridge.
-A small row of stalls opposite the former Nanyang theater offer localised Chinese dishes and simple food at reasonable price.

-Sungai Siput is equally a favourite hang-out point for the local crowd of multi-ethnicity hunting for Malay and Indian palatable dishes.

 Politics

 The Sungai Siput parliamentary seat has consistently voted for Alliance and later Barisan Nasional candidates since independence.
 However, in the 2008 Malaysian general election was won Dr Jeyakumar Devaraj, a Parti Sosialis Malaysia member who contested under the People's Justice Party (PKR) ticket in the Pakatan Rakyat coalition.
 Dr Michael Jeyakumar Devaraj defeated the previous incumbent, Dato Seri Samy Vellu, who had held the seat since 1974.
 The seat was successfully defended by Kesavan Subramaniam (PKR) in the 2018 Malaysian general election.
 As of 2022, there were 72,452 voters in Sungai Siput.
 Most of the voters in Sungai Siput are Chinese, followed by Malays, Indians and others.